xin-huang/dadi-cli/README.md

     dadi-CLI GenerateFs -h

-## Usage
+## Usage: An Example

 ### Generating allele frequency spectrum from VCF files

-`dadi-CLI` only accept VCF files to generate allele frequency spectrum.
+`dadi-CLI` only accepts VCF files to generate allele frequency spectrum.

 Users can also use `GenerateFs` to generate bootstrapping